CMoncur/tor_box/README.md

 - Setup and configuration of the Raspberry Pi
 - Setting up SSH and the Avahi daemon (used to easiliy connect to the Raspberry Pi via SSH)
 - Setting up the Raspberry Pi as a wireless access point
+- Installing and configuring Tor as client only
-- Installing and configuring Tor
+- Installing and configuring Tor as a client and relay

 ### Setup and Configuration
 To begin, start by connecting a keyboard, mouse, monitor, and ethernet-based internet connection to your Raspberry Pi.
 Then, plug your Raspberry Pi into a power source.
 Allow the startup sequence to commence.
 You should now see a login query.
 By default, the username is "pi" and the password is "raspberry"